vekatze/neut/book/src/terms.md

 ## `static`

-You can use `static` to embed the content of a text file into a source file at compile time.
+You can use `static` to create a value of type `text`.
+There are two forms: one embeds the content of a text file, and the other turns a string literal into a `text`.

 ### Example